-^{}The instructor reserves the right to add/modify reading/writing assignments as needed.
+\The instructor reserves the right to add/modify reading/writing assignments as needed.

-If a student fails to turn in one of the major writing assignments, does not complete the required MTCL exercises, does not complete peer-review/workshop activities, fails to earn at least a cumulative C on coursework, fails to submit an e-portfolio with a reflection letter, or fails to attend and participate in the final exam period, all of which constitute the requirements for this course, it will be impossible for him/her to pass this course.
+\\If a student fails to turn in one of the major writing assignments, does not complete the required journal entries or MCL exercises, does not complete peer-review/writing workshop activities, fails to earn at least a cumulative C on coursework, fails to submit an e-portfolio with a reflective letter, or fails to attend and participate in the final exam period, all of which constitute the requirements for this course, it will be impossible for him/her to pass this course.\\

-Required Coursework: This course operates from a perspective that communicating effectively in written or oral forms is best achieved using a process.
-This process includes generating ideas, drafting/outlining, peer-reviewing, and editing, all of which lead to a final product that is evaluated by the instructor.
-The work for this course is carefully sequenced and grows out of ongoing classwork as well as class participation and discussion.
-Staying on top of the assignments, doing them seriously, and being prepared for class are crucial for student success in this course.
+Required Coursework: This course operates from a perspective that writing is a process.
+This includes generating ideas, drafting, peer-reviewing, and editing, all of which lead to a final product that is evaluated by the instructor.
+The work for this course is carefully sequenced and grows out of ongoing classwork as well as class participation/discussion.
+Staying on top of the assignments, doing them seriously, and being prepared for class is crucial for student success in this course.
 Students should come prepared with all relevant texts and on time every day.
+Therefore, there are several components to this course:

-- Electronic Portfolio: All assignments should be kept, including prewriting activities, drafts/outlines, and evaluated essays and oral presentations.
-In order to pass this course, students must have a complete e-portfolio at the end of the semester, and it must include all completed, graded writing assignments listed under "Writing Assignments and Grade Values," plus any pre-writing, drafting, and rewriting required during the process of writing essays or delivering oral presentations (except where noted in the syllabus).
-Students will prepare their portfolio for evaluation by completing a short "Portfolio Reflection Letter" about their progress over the course. - Projects: Students are required to complete four (4) major projects that include a number of writing and/or oral exercises that lead to final products that may be oral, written, or both, as determined by the assignment.
-Below are the basic parameters for the projects.
-Specific guidance will be given in class.
+• Electronic Portfolio: All writing assignments should be kept, including prewriting activities, drafts, and evaluated essays.
+In order to pass this course, students must have a complete e-portfolio at the end of the semester, and it must include all completed, graded writing assignments listed under "Writing Assignments and Grade Values," plus any pre-writing, drafting, and rewriting required during the writing process of the essays (except where noted in the syllabus).
+Students will prepare their portfolio for evaluation by completing a short "Portfolio Reflective Letter" about their progress over the course.